blueridgeboost/blueridgeboost.github.io/src/content/class/coding/kids-block-coding.md

 +++
 title = "Block Language Classes for Six to Ten-Year-Olds | Blue Ridge Boost" description = "At Blue Ridge Boost, we teach the same fundamental coding concepts to students of all ages.
-Find out more about our in-person coding classes!" keywords = ["APCSP", "AP", "AP Computer Science",  "Java", "Java tutor", "Charlottesville coding tutor", "Charlottesville Python tutor", "Charlottesville AP Computer Science tutor", "cvillecoding", "coding", "tutor", "private tutor", "UVA tutor", "computer science tutor", "software engineering tutor", "CS tutor", "coding teacher", "Charlottesville coding", "Charlottesville"] aliases=["/k2/"] header = "Block Language Coding for Children"
+Find out more about our in-person coding classes!" keywords = ["kids coding classes", "coding for children"] aliases=["/k2/"] header = "Block Language Coding for Children"
 +++